 *The recipient’s name on any direct deposit or ACH transfer must match the name on the Account or the deposit may be returned to the originator.

 ** You may transfer funds between your Account and another bank account.
-The linked bank account must be located in the United States.
+The connected bank account must be located in the United States.

 We do not accept deposits by mail, or paper check or foreign currency deposits: We are not liable for deposits of any kind that you mail to us, including if it is lost in transit, lost in the mail, or otherwise not received by us.

-We will send all items back to the address we have for you on file and we are not liable if you do not receive the items.
+We will send all items back to the address we have for you and we are not liable if you do not receive the items.

 You may only deposit with us funds that are immediately available, which under applicable law are irreversible and are not subject to any lien, claim or encumbrance.